Thursday, January 29, 2026

 The ride till there was quite ok, as a large chunk of it was just straight biking along the road, all around Schiphol.
 But once we reached the fields, it was bliss.
 There were rows and rows of multi-coloured tulips, anywhere and everywhere we cycled.
 With cute houses and windmills next to them.
 And we kept cycling among these enchanting flowers.
 It felt surreal to be there.
 Most of the tulip fields had red and yellow flowers, though we saw some pink and white ones too (I saw the white tulips for the first time).
 Sometimes we got down for a few photos, but for most of the time, just admired them and kept biking.

-The high point of the day though turned out to be that the day was also the date for the annual flower parade in the area.
+The highlight of the day though turned out to be that, that day there was an annual flower parade passing through the area.
 So all the villages on the route were buzzing with activity since morning as the flower parade would pass through them later in the day.
-All the restaurants were full, and people were just sitting outside their houses with food, getting ready for the parade.
-It felt like such a festival, with everyone ready to wave the tableaus and bands as they marched through.
+All the restaurants were full, and people were just sitting outside their houses with food, getting ready for the parade to pass by.
+It felt like such a festival mood, with everyone ready to wave to the tableaus and bands as they marched through.

 Flower parade

 And it did not disappoint.
-There was a long line of tableaus, made fully of fresh flowers (hyacinths, tulips and other seasonal varieties) passing by you, with music playing along them.
-The tableaus were striking, with flowers in different colours making it very easy to depict colourful scenes.
+There was a long line of tableaus, made fully of fresh flowers (hyacinths, tulips and other seasonal varieties) passing by, with music playing in the background.
+The tableaus were magnificent, with flowers in different colours making it very easy to depict colourful scenes.
 All the tableaus had a theme and were quite elaborate.
 And when the hyacinth tableaus would pass, the air would fill up with their fragrance.

 And in between there were marching bands from different cities.
 As well as some businesses marketing themselves.
 It was fun to sit by the side of the road, and enjoy seeing them pass through.
 It was so lovely to be there that day.
-After the long day, we didn’t cycle back though, just took the train back from Sassenheim to Amsterdam (something else that makes cycling easy in the Netherlands, the well-connected railway network makes it easy to do even partial rides).
+After the long day, we didn’t cycle back though, just took the train back from Sassenheim to Amsterdam (something else that makes cycling easy in the Netherlands, the well-connected railway network allows one to modify rides to even partial rides).

 Monnickendam

 After lunch, while coming back, we thought of going to the island town of Marken for a detour but as it had been a long ride already, we decided not to.
 And kept cycling back to Amsterdam.
 This was definitely one of those bike rides where we got too tired, and coming back was a challenge.
-Especially as we ran into a lot of closed routes while coming back.
+Especially as the day was extremely windy, and we ran into a lot of closed routes while coming back.
 But we did make it back, safe and sound.

 Muiden

 This was my first long bike ride in the Netherlands, on a sunny summer day.
 I cycled along the water, towards the city of Muiden.
 As it was my first cycling trip, I liked it.
-Though I am not sure if it was that good or not😊.
-The path was sometimes next to the roads or cities, which wasn’t impressive.
-And the parts through the countryside, were more fun.
+Though I am not sure if it was that good or not 😊.
+I didn't know enough about cycling then, so instead of following cycling specific apps, I followed Google Maps.
+And so the path was sometimes next to the roads or cities, which wasn’t fun.
+The parts through the countryside were definitely more enjoyable.

 Muiden castle